Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/TESTING.md

 #### Manual Testing of My Favorites Page
 -	Clicking on one of the products images brings the user to the selected products page of that product.
--	Clicking on the remove button on a product in favorites removes that product and shows a success message.
+-	Clicking on the remove button on the product in favorites and the delete modal shows asking the user if they are sure they want to remove the product.
+    - Clicking on the remove button removes the product and a success message is show.
+    - Clicking on the close button or outside the modal and the modal disepears and the product isn't deleted from favorites.
 -	Saving the favorites URL for one user and tries to access it as another user brings the user to their own favorites page.
 #### User Stories Testing of My Favorites Page
 -	I want to be able to save products that I like to my profile so I can easily find them later.